-The Company has access to the considerable financial resources of the AECOM Group.
-The Company has net liabilities as at 2 October 2020, as shown in the Balance Sheet.
 After making enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-As the Directors have received written confirmation of financial support, from the ultimate parent undertaking, for a period of 12 months from the date of approval of these financial statements, they continue to adopt the going concern basis in preparing these financial statements.
+Accordingly, they continue to adopt the going concern basis in preparing these financial statements.

-Disclosure of information to the auditors
+Disclosure of information to the auditor

 The Directors who were members of the board at the time of approving the Directors' Report are listed on page 1.
-Having made enquiries of fellow Directors and the Company's auditors, each of these Directors confirms that:
+Having made enquiries of fellow Directors and the Company's auditor, each of these Directors confirms that:

-\cdot So far as each person who was a Director at the date of approving this report is aware, there is no information (that is information needed by the Company's auditors in connection with preparing their report) of which the Company's auditors are unaware; and

-\cdot Each Director has taken all the steps that they are obliged to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Company's auditors are aware of that information.
+- · So far as each person who was a Director at the date of approving this report is aware, there is no information (that is information needed by the Company's auditor in connection with preparing their report) of which the Company's auditor is unaware; and - · Each Director has taken all the steps that they are obliged to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.